clartaq/cwiki/resources/private/md/Technical_Notes.md

 1. First, all of the WikiLinks are located and translated to HTML-style links.
 These links point to pages within the CWiki database.
 If there is no such page, the link is displayed in red.
 2. The Markdown content, including the translated WikiLinks, are converted to HTML.
 Since Markdown parsers pass HTML through unaltered, the translated WikiLinks are left intact.
 3. Finally, the HTML is passed to MathJax to translate any $\rm\TeX$ into something that can be displayed in a web page.
-The reprsentation is usually common HTML, but you can change that if needed.
+The representation is usually common HTML, but you can change that if needed.
 4. That big chunk of HTML is plugged into the `<body>` section of a web page containing the header and footer for the page as well as the `<head>` section required for well-formed HTML5
 5. That page is then served by a web-server built into CWiki (Jetty, mentioned above) and rendered by your browser.